 South Cowichan Transit Service

-BC Transit, in partnership with the Cowichan Valley Regional District, is developing a Local Area Transit Plan for Cowichan communities located South of Duncan.
-The engagement survey has now closed.
-BC Transit staff will use the data collected to help develop the new Local Area Transit Plan which will be posted at bctransit.com/cowichan-valley once approved.
+BC Transit, in partnership with the Cowichan Valley Regional District, has developed a Local Area Transit Plan for Cowichan communities located South of Duncan.
+The LATP will be used for future transit development in the South Cowichan.
 Thank you for helping shape transit in our South Cowichan communities.

 Route 70 NCX Nanaimo-Cowichan Express

 After one year of service, BC Transit, Cowichan Valley Regional District, and the Regional District of Nanaimo completed a Post Implementation Review of the service.
 This document outlines areas to improve and adjustments to make in the future.
 The document can be found online at www.bctransit.com/cowichan-valley/Route-70-NCX-Nanaimo.